F2 sorts out Compliance Requirements for you

 An example of this could be a manufacturer of an aircraft sub-assembly that has an installed laser as a part of the sub-assembly.
 The device itself is used in a military / security application and is powered from the aircraft battery.
 The question to F2 Labs in this case is usually, “what is applicable?”
-Since in our experience the end-user in the EU oftentimes is not able to provide this information to the manufacturer (and it’s not their responsibility either), we try to help.
+Since in our experience the end-user in the EU oftentimes is not able to provide this information to the manufacturer, we try to help.

 In this case the device is DC powered and is below the voltage levels of the LVD 2014/35/EU scope.
 The LVD is applicable as per Article 1, paragraph 2: